ggilder/bitrot/README.md

 # bitrot

 The file system is just waiting to lose your data.
+But bitrot is watching.